 Behaving with Integrity, demonstrating strong commitment to ethical values, and respecting the rule of law

-The Constabulary's operates in an open and transparent way and the Chief Constable sets the tone for the organisation by creating a climate and culture of openness, support, and respect.
-The Constabulary has fully adopted the Code of Ethics and this is emphasised in its inclusion as one of the six key areas of focus set out by the Chief Constable.
+The Constabulary operates in an open and transparent way and the Chief Constable sets the tone for the organisation by creating a climate and culture of openness, support, and respect.
+The Constabulary has fully adopted the Code of Ethics.
+The Deputy Chief Constable is the national lead for ethics in policing.

 The Constabulary is committed to the highest ethical standards and has adopted a governance framework to re-enforce this philosophy as well as procedures to investigate any issues should the need arise.
-The framework, policies and procedures are set out in the Constabulary’s Scheme of Corporate Governance.
-The Scheme of Corporate Governance demonstrates a comprehensive commitment on the part of the Constabulary to integrity, ethical values and the rule of law.
+The framework, policies and procedures are set out in the Scheme of Corporate Governance.
+The Scheme of Corporate Governance demonstrates a comprehensive commitment to integrity, ethical values and the rule of law.

-The Ethics Committee advises the Chief Constable on items that require ethical consideration and promotes the Code of Ethics within the Constabulary.
+The Independent Advisory Group advises the Chief Constable on items that require ethical consideration and promotes the Code of Ethics within the Constabulary.

 The Constabulary has an Environmental Strategy that promotes sustainability.
 Environmental factors are considered in force policies and procedures, for example, air travel.